lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 | id-MLKEM1024-ECDH-P384            | SHA3-512     | ss1 \|\| ss2 \|\| ct2  |
 | id-MLKEM1024-ECDH-brainpoolP384r1 | SHA3-512     | ss1 \|\| ss2 \|\| ct2  |
 | id-MLKEM1024-X448                 | SHA3-512     | ss1 \|\| ss2 \|\| ct2  |
-{: #tab-kem-combiner-instantiations title="KEM Combiner Instattiations"}
+{: #tab-kem-combiner-instantiations title="KEM Combiner Instantiations"}

 Note that since ML-KEM-768 only claims security equivalent to a 384-bit hash function, the output of SHA3-512 is truncated to 384 bits to not give a false sense of security to developers using this value.